TytanGorilla/django-kubernetes-test/README.md

 ## ONLINE DEVELOPMENT (GITHUB CODESPACES) - RECOMMENDED
 While inspecting the repository, click the green code button and select "Open with Codespaces."

+## Other requirements
+This application relies on an external cloud managed database Supabase https://supabase.com/dashboard/sign-up Create a free easy to use account there https://supabase.com/dashboard/new?plan=free Provide an organization name
+Type of organization is personal
+Plan : Free - $0/month
+Click "Create organization"
+Proceed filling out only where necessary, and keep the pre selected defaults.

 #### Make scripts executable
 Make relevant scripts executable:
 ```bash